 Bilateral Economic Relations

-Over the past several decades, South Korea has achieved a remarkably high level of economic growth and is now the United States' seventh-largest trading partner with a trillion-dollar economy.
+Over the past several decades, South Korea has achieved a remarkably high level of economic growth and is now the United States' sixth-largest goods trading partner with a trillion-dollar economy.
 Major U.S. firms have long been leading investors in South Korea, while South Korea's top firms have made significant investments in the United States.
 There are large-scale flows of manufactured goods, agricultural products, services, and technology between the two countries.
 The landmark Korea-U.S. Free Trade Agreement (KORUS FTA) entered into force on March 15, 2012, underscoring the depth of bilateral trade ties.
 The agreement is expected to boost exports by billions of dollars annually for both sides and create new export-related jobs in both South Korea and the United States.

 South Korea's Membership in International Organizations